The ultimate guide to snowbird travel insurance

-Snowbird travel insurance is a type of insurance specifically designed for Canadians who travel outside of their home province or territory for extended periods of time.
-It’s usually aimed at seniors since they are the major demographic of snowbirds.
+Snowbird travel insurance is a type of insurance designed for Canadians who go on long trips outside of their home province or territory.
+This type of policy is usually for older travellers, like seniors, because they are the main group of snowbirds.

 - What is snowbird travel insurance?